-Promoters:

-The Manager and the General Partner may be considered to be promoters of the Partnership as defined in the securities legislation of certain provinces and territories of Canada by reason of their initiative in forming and establishing the Partnership and taking the steps necessary for the public distribution of the Units.
+Promoters: The Manager and the General Partner may be considered to be promoters of the Partnership as defined in the securities legislation of certain provinces and territories of Canada by reason of their initiative in forming and establishing the Partnership and taking the steps necessary for the public distribution of the Units.
 The promoters will not receive any benefits, directly or indirectly, from the issuance of Units offered hereunder other than as described under "Fees and Expenses" and "Interests of Management and Others in Material Transactions".
 The promoters will principally provide their services to the Partnership in Toronto, Ontario.

-Custodian:

-CIBC Mellon Trust Company will be appointed, on or prior to the Initial Closing, as custodian of the investment portfolio of the Partnership pursuant to the Custodian Agreement.
+Custodian: CIBC Mellon Trust Company will be appointed, on or prior to the Initial Closing, as custodian of the investment portfolio of the Partnership pursuant to the Custodian Agreement.
 The Custodian will principally provide its services to the Partnership in Toronto, Ontario.
 The Custodian is unrelated to the Manager.
 See "Organization and Management Details of the Partnership - Custodian".

-Transfer Agent and Registrar:

-TSX Trust Company is the registrar and transfer agent for the Units.
+Transfer Agent and Registrar: TSX Trust Company is the registrar and transfer agent for the Units.
 The Transfer Agent will principally provide its services to the Partnership in Toronto, Ontario.
 The Transfer Agent is unrelated to the Manager.
 See "Organization and Management Details of the Partnership - Transfer Agent and Registrar".

-Auditors:

-The auditor of the Partnership is Ernst & Young LLP, Chartered Professional Accountants, EY Tower, 100 Adelaide Street West, Toronto, Ontario, M5H 0B3.
+Auditors: The auditor of the Partnership is Ernst & Young LLP, Chartered Professional Accountants EY Tower, 100 Adelaide Street West, Toronto, Ontario, M5H 0B3.
 The auditor is unrelated to the Manager.
 See "Experts - Auditor".

-AGENTS

-Agents:

-The Agents for the Offering are, collectively, RBC Dominion Securities Inc., CIBC World Markets Inc., TD Securities Inc., National Bank Financial Inc., Scotia Capital Inc., BMO Nesbitt Burns Inc., iA Private Wealth Inc., Manulife Securities Incorporated, Raymond James Ltd., Richardson Wealth Limited, Canaccord Genuity Corp., Desjardins Securities Inc. and INFOR Financial Inc. The Agents conditionally offer the Units, subject to prior sale, on a best efforts basis, if, as and when issued by the Partnership and accepted by the Agents in accordance with the conditions contained in the Agency Agreement, and subject to the approval of certain legal matters by McCarthy Tétrault LLP on behalf of the Partnership and Stikeman Elliott LLP on behalf of the Agents.
+AGENTS Agents: The Agents for the Offering are, collectively, RBC Dominion Securities Inc., CIBC World Markets Inc., TD Securities Inc., National Bank Financial Inc., Scotia Capital Inc., BMO Nesbitt Burns Inc., iA Private Wealth Inc., Manulife Securities Incorporated, Raymond James Ltd., Richardson Wealth Limited, Canaccord Genuity Corp., Desjardins Securities Inc. and Echelon Wealth Partners Inc. The Agents conditionally offer the Units, subject to prior sale, on a best efforts basis, if, as and when issued by the Partnership and accepted by the Agents in accordance with the conditions contained in the Agency Agreement, and subject to the approval of certain legal matters by McCarthy Tétrault LLP on behalf of the Partnership and Stikeman Elliott LLP on behalf of the Agents.
 See "Plan of Distribution".

-SUMMARY OF FEES AND EXPENSES

-The following is a summary of the fees and expenses, payable by the Partnership, which will therefore reduce the value of your investment in the Partnership.
+SUMMARY OF FEES AND EXPENSES Immary of the fees and expenses, payable by the Partnership, which will therefore reduce the e Partnership.
 For further particulars, see "Fees and Expenses".

-Agents' Fee:

-\$1.4375 per Class A Unit (5.75%) or \$0.5625 per Class F Unit (2.25%).
-The Agents' fee will be paid by the Partnership from funds borrowed by the Partnership under the Loan Facility for such purpose.
-See "Fees and Expenses - Loan Facility", "Organization and Management Details of the Partnership - Summary of the Partnership Agreement - Limited-Recourse Financings" and "Plan of Distribution".
+Agents' Fee: \$1.4375 per Class A Unit (5.75%) or \$0.5625 per Class F Unit (2.25%).
+The Agents' fee wis be paid by the Partnership from funds borrowed by the Partnership under the Loan Facilit for such purpose.
+See "Fees and Expenses - Loan Facility", "Organization and Managemen Details of the Partnership - Summary of the Partnership Agreement - Limited-Recours Financings" and "Plan of Distribution".
+Expenses of the Offering: Expenses of the Offering are estimated by the General Partner to be \$250,000 in the case of the minimum Offering and \$575,000 in the case of the maximum Offering.
+The Partnership's